Do you take your current pet to a dog park?

 So PLEASE do yourself and your sweet little puppy or dog a BIG favor, and protect him/her by going somewhere safe for your furry family member..

 After a dog was attacked at an off-leash dog park, dog experts say it’s important for owners to know their dog’s behavior and to assess the

 behavior of other dogs to avoid a potentially fatal confrontation.
-Angie Seth has the story.

 Animal experts are reminding pet owners to exercise caution when using off-leash dog parks after a puppy was killed.

 One family is grieving after their one-year-old chorkie Russell was killed when two large dogs allegedly pounced on the puppy unexpectedly.

 Dog walker Irene MaGee says she’s often seen dogs become aggressive with each other.